Compare

 How are you different on pricing?

 USourceControl is flat per-user with storage and bandwidth bundled into the tier.
 No usage-based surprises, no separate bandwidth packs.
-Diversion's pricing may vary — check their current page for details.
+Diversion's pricing may vary, so check their current page for details.

 Pick what fits your team